 Osiris, God of the Underworld, symbolized death and resurrection in Ancient Egypt.
 It was he who was responsible for the cyclical annual flooding of the Nile, which was so crucial to agriculture and the survival of the Egyptian civilization.
 According to one of the most important stories in Egyptian mythology, Osiris, King of Egypt was brutally murdered and dismembered by his jealous brother, Set.
 Set scattered the pieces of Osiris across Egypt and became king himself.
 But the mourning wife and sister of Osiris, Isis, set about gathering the pieces of her husband and resurrected him.
 This allowed the couple to have a son, Horus.
 This task fulfilled, Osiris returned permanently to the Underworld.
 Osiris was most often depicted as a mummified king with green skin, an example of the death he represented.

 Goddess of the Moon, protector of women and children, healer of the sick, Isis was the wife of Osiris and mother of Horus.
 Her legend eventually found its way to Greece, where temples still stand in devotion to her.
 Having resurrected her dead husband, Isis helped her son to avenge his murder in his battle against Set.
-She endured as the important goddess in Ancient Egypt until the end of the civilization.
+She endured as the most important goddess in Ancient Egypt until the end of the civilization.
 The Temple of Philae in Aswan was built in her honour.
 It was famously relocated from its original location in the 1970s, to protect it from flooding caused by the Aswan High Dam.

 I did warn you things would get complicated, and Horus is an example of this.
 There are six variations of the god known to have existed in Egyptian mythology.
 The most famous is the description mentioned above, Horus as a son of Osiris and Isis.
 Depicted as a falcon-headed man and worshipped as the God of the Sky and War, he would eventually avenge his father against his uncle Set, becoming king of Egypt himself.
 It was during this conflict that Horus lost his eye – you have probably heard of The Eye of Horus.
 In another important variation, Horus is merged with Ra (more on him later!) to create Ra-Horakhty.
 This is an example of how the Egyptian gods were not simple deities.
 Over centuries the stories changed and many gods and goddesses merged into each other.

 The final character in the Osiris myth, Set is the villain in our story.
 He murdered his brother out of jealousy and then tried to destroy his own nephew.
 Set was the God of Chaos, Violence, Deserts and Storms.
 Fittingly, archaeologists have been unable to work out what creature Set was depicted as.
 He is usually shown with long, square ears and a long snout.
-It is a face like no creature known to walk the Earth during Egyptian times.
+It is a face like no creature known to walk the Earth during Egyptian times or since.
 Perfectly chaotic!